manubot/manubot/README.md

                         Generally a commit hash, tag, or 'local'.
 When omitted, version defaults to the commit hash on CI builds and 'local' elsewhere.
+  --timestamp           timestamp versioned manuscripts in webpage/v using
+                        OpenTimestamps.
+Specify this flag to create timestamps for the current HTML and PDF outputs and upgrade any timestamps from past manuscript versions.
   --no-ots-cache        disable the timestamp cache.
   --ots-cache OTS_CACHE
                         location for the timestamp cache (default: